CivicActions/ssp-toolkit/docs/controls/CM.md

 #### LINCS specific control or LINCS Responsibility

 The LINCS Configuration Management Plan addresses roles, responsibilities, and configuration management processes and procedures.
-It defines the configuration items for the information system and when in the system development life cycle the configuration items are placed under configuration management (section 3.1.1); and establishes the means for identifying configuration items throughout the system development life cycle (section 3.1.2) and a process for managing the configuration of the configuration items (section 4).
-This document can be found in the CivicActions HealthData GitHub repository at <https://github.com/NuCivic/healthdata/wiki/configuration-management-plan>.
+It defines the configuration items for the information system throughout the system development life cycle and a process for managing the configuration of the configuration items.